 The first major motion picture to utilize computer generated imagery, Tron in 1982 set the standard for Hollywood director’s to come.
 John Lasseter—former chief creative officer of both Disney and Pixar—once said, “Without Tron, there would be no Toy Story.”

 Upon first glance, Innerspace’s plot feels a trifle like a cheap knockoff of Honey I Shrunk the Kids, until it’s revealed that the former came out first.
 Also, it’s generally a better movie—fun sci-fi elements, clever back-and-forth dialogue, and great performances from both Dennis Quaid and Meg Ryan.

 Dante also directed Explorers in 1985, and while it bombed at the box office, it garnered decent reviews, and featured the debuts of both Ethan Hawke and River Phoenix.
 Plus, it’s now considered a cult classic.
 Tacking on the most well-received segment of Twilight Zone: The Movie in 1983, it’s clear that Dante did more than enough to slide in at number eight.

 7. Ridley Scott

 Let me get this out of the way: Blade Runner is not exactly my cup of tea.
-While I’m cognizant of

-    its impact on science fiction cinema, I don’t consider it a product of compelling plot points or

-    witty dialogue or poignant character moments.
-Its legacy seems to stem, rather, from the movie’s

-    picturesque depiction of a dystopian society.
+While I’m cognizant of its impact on science fiction cinema, I don’t consider whatever status that may be on compelling plot points or witty dialogue or poignant character moments.
+Its legacy seems to stem, rather, from the movie’s picturesque depiction of a dystopian society.